iloveicedgreentea/DevOops/readme.md

 * Not reusable
   * Any new resources will need to be added to this file instead of instantiating a new module with a different state file

-* No remote backend
-  * Relying on git will cause conflicts
-  * No state locking will create inconsistent runs

 ### Less Bad
 This example has configs, a remote backend, and some separation, but is still not reusable.

 Some consequences of this kind of configuration include:

 * Single state file
-  * State file corruption, loss, or out of band editing is catastrophic
+  * State file corruption, loss, or out of band editing is catastrophic.
+Can be mitigated with git, but not ideal
   * Locking will slow down development for different components or business units
   * State file rollbacks will affect all resources